dkp1903/devagram/SRS.md

       **Step-By-Step Description :**

-      - User provide details of the story that he/she wants to delete.
+      - User provides details of the story that he/she wants to delete.
       - System uses the details to find the story.
       - System then deletes the story.